zhuangwang93/Gemini_SOSP23/README.md

 [![License MIT](https://badgen.net/badge/license/MIT/blue)](https://github.com/Microsoft/DeepSpeed/blob/master/LICENSE)

-# Artifact Evaluation of
+# Artifact Evaluation of GEMINI

-This repository contains the system code and scripts that help run the  experiments from our SOSP '23 paper.
+This repository contains the system code and scripts that help run the experiments from our SOSP '23 GEMINI paper.

 ## Prerequisites